 Academic dishonesty, commonly known as plagiarism, occurs when someone takes credit for work produced by another.
 Academic dishonesty and the appearance of dishonesty are avoided if proper bibliographic citations are included whenever the work of another is used.
-Proper bibliographic citations are described in the APA Publication Manual (6th edition).
+Proper bibliographic citations are described in the APA Publication Manual (5th edition).
 Students are expected to purchase the APA Manual for use during their doctoral studies.
-The APA Manual is available in the University of Denver Bookstore or in most major bookstores.
+The APA manual is available in the DU Bookstore or in most major bookstores.